Public hosting

 The main reasons why we chose it over other alternatives are:

-- It enforces origin protection cryptographically at the AWS platform layer via OAC and SigV4, instead of via home-grown mechanisms we would have to operate and rotate.
-Unsigned requests to the Lambda URL or S3 bucket return 403 at the AWS service boundary.
+- It enforces origin protection cryptographically at the AWS platform layer via two independent mechanisms: viewer mTLS (Authenticated Origin Pulls) gates who can talk to the CloudFront distribution, and OAC with SigV4 gates who can talk to the Lambda URL or S3 origin.
+Both replace home-grown IP-allowlist mechanisms we would otherwise have to operate and rotate.
+Unsigned origin requests return 403 at the AWS service boundary; non-AOP TLS handshakes are rejected before any HTTP layer is reached.

 - It is the direction AWS itself is betting.
 AWS shipped OAC for Lambda Function URL origins in April 2024 specifically to solve "only CloudFront reaches the origin", and did not ship the equivalent for API Gateway HTTP API v2 — a clear signal of where modern HTTPS services should live.